nightscout/AndroidAPS/README-Combo.md

   - Disable end of TBR alert
   - Set low cartridge alarm to your licking
   - Enable keylock (can also be set on the pump directly, see usage section on reasoning)
+- Get Android Studio 3
 - Get ruffy from https://github.com/jotomo/ruffy (branch `combo-scripter-v2`)
 - Pair the pump, if it doesn't work, switch to the `pairing` branch, pair, then switch back the original branch.
-Note that AndroidAPS must not try to talk to the pump during the pairing process TODO setting MDI sufficient?
+If the pump is already paired and can be controlled via ruffy, installing the above version is sufficient.
 - Get AndroidAPS from https://gitlab.com/jotomo/KEF (Branch `combo-scripter-v2`)
-- Make sure you're basal rate is properly set on the pump
+- Before enabling the Combo plugin in AAPS make sure you're profile is set up correctly and your basal profile is up to date as AAPS will sync the basal profile to the pump.
+- There might be minor glitches around enabling/disabling the Combo plugi, requiring to restart AAPS by force-closing it.

 Usage:
 - This is not a product, esp. in the beginning the user needs to monitor and understand the system,